|Department:||School of Journalism and Communication|

 “Cross-Cutting: Cinema and Television in Canada”.
 Special issue of the Canadian Journal of Film Studies15:1, Winter, 2006.
 Co-edited with Peter Urquhart.
 Also co-wrote the introduction, “Considering Canadian Television: Intersections, Missed Directions, Prospects for Textural Expansion,” pp. 2-7.

 Book Chapters and Journal Articles

-“Three Canadian Film Policy Frameworks”, in the Oxford Companion to Canadian Cinema.
+“Three Canadian Film Policy Frameworks”, In the Oxford Companion to Canadian Cinema.
 Edited by Will Straw and Janine Marchessault.
-Oxford: Oxford University Press, Forthcoming.
+Oxford: Oxford University Press, 2019, pp. 3-20.

 “Forgiving without Forgetting: Contending with Digital Memory” In Sharrona Pearl, ed.
 Images, Ethics, Technology.
 New York: Routledge.
 2015, pp. 111-125.